Autopano Video - Main Interface

 This icon allows you to make some color corrections to your videos, manually or automatically.

-This icon allows you to compute parallax compensation to your video.
+This icon allows you to compute parallax compensation to your video by using 2 presets (prioritize space or time)

 This icon allows you to choose a blending preset, according to your needs.